Add To Favorites

 Addition and subtraction story problems are sweeter with cherries, cherry pies, and cherry trees.

-Work together as a class to solve simple word problems involving cherries.
+Students work together as a class to solve simple word problems involving cherries.
 Make sketches to use as a tool for solving problems.

 Choose a partner.
 Select an addition or subtraction problem to illustrate and solve with Crayola® Construction Paper Crayons and construction paper.